 Regional Apiary Inspectors from the provincial Ministry of Agriculture and Lands inspect beehives and colonies, and ensure that they are safe.
 If you have concerns, contact the Ministry directly.

 The ministry will send staff out to investigate.
 There is no charge for an apiary inspection.

 Contact information for Vancouver Island apiary inspection can be found at the Ministry website.

-The Ministry of Agriculture maintains an list of links for interested beekeepers on their website.
+The Province of British Columbia maintains an list of links for interested beekeepers on their website.